 - "There are drawbacks to the interior.
 For one, the backseat area is fairly tight.
 Taller folks will find themselves wanting legroom unless the front passenger is willing to cede some space.
 Headroom in the backseat is OK, but the roofline is very low, making it possible for taller folks to bang their heads when exiting." -- Cars.com (2012)

 Reviewers think that the 2013 Hyundai Tucson has an impressive list of standard features for an affordable compact SUV.
-Starting at less than $20,000, the base model GL comes with a six-speaker sound system with USB port and auxiliary jack, satellite radio and a six-way adjustable driver seat.
+Starting at less than $20,000, the base model GL comes with a six-speaker sound system with a USB port, an auxiliary audio jack, satellite radio and a six-way adjustable driver seat.
 Bluetooth, a telescopic steering wheel, heated front seats and steering wheel-mounted audio, Bluetooth and cruise control buttons are standard on the mid-level GLS trim.
-Opting for the top-of-the line Limited trim will get you leather seats, an eight-way power-adjustable driver seat with power lumbar support and an auto-dimming rearview mirror with HomeLink (similar to GM’s OnStar telematics system).
+Opting for the top-of-the line Limited trim will get you leather seats, an eight-way power-adjustable driver seat with power lumbar support and an auto-dimming rearview mirror.
 Optional features include an upgraded stereo system, a rearview camera and a 6.5-inch touch-screen navigation system.